tylerjohnsononline/calculator/README.md

 ```
 python run_calculator_gui.py
 ```
-step 4: use the window that looks like calculator image by clicking on the numbers and operations you want to perform
+step 4: use the window that looks like calculator image by clicking on the numbers and operations you want to perform.

-step 5: click the "=" button when your equation is ready
+step 5: click the "=" button when your equation is ready.

 ## Why a calculator?
 As a first portfolio project a calculator was well within the scope of my capabilities.